 Prerequisite(s): 12th grade and instructor's approval.
-A grade of "C" or better in the following courses: World History P, AP World History, US History P, and AP US History. (no prerequisite at RHS)

-This one-semester course (two semesters EMHS) in macroeconomics will include a simulation which will tie in microeconomic concerns through individual economic decision making.
-This course is intended to give the student an in-depth view of the economic issues and processes which are of vital importance to our world.
+A grade of "C" or better in the following courses: World History P, AP World History, US History P, and AP US History. (no prerequisite at RHS) This one-semester course (two semesters EMHS) in macroeconomics will include a simulation which will tie in microeconomic concerns through individual economic student an in-depth view of the economic issues and processes which are of vital importance to our world.
 Students will analyze such issues as competition, supply and demand, unemployment and inflation, income and spending, and many more.
 We will also examine the role of the Federal Reserve System, the process by which money is created, and the challenges to capitalist economic systems.
-This intensive course will be comparable to a college economics class in reading levels and conceptual content.

-Macro Economics is a study of how economic decision-makers affect the economy as a whole in terms of employment, price stability, and economic growth.
-After defining and analyzing tools and models that describe the conditions of our national economy, our fundamental purpose will be to analyze how fiscal and monetary policies may be used to promote full employment, price stability, and economic growth.
-Competing economic theories and models will be used to test the conventional Classical and Keynesian conclusions.
-While international economics formally concludes the study in Macro Economics, an integration of international topics through the entire course will complete the study of economy in dealing with macro problems.
-Moreover, throughout the course, learning emphasis is placed on reasoned, logical argument.
-As the quote by Keynes suggests, the purpose of this course is not to develop or solicit a normative or political point of view, but rather use economics as a method and model for decision-making.
-Since this is the students' first introduction of any kind of economics; both micro and macro concepts will run throughout the school year.
-This course will help students understand the concepts tested in the Advanced Placement Exam in economics.
-It will teach students to think like an economist and gain some very crucial insights into human behavior.
-You should never forget that economics is, first and foremost, a study of human behavior.
-An understanding of human behavior is a necessary prerequisite to attaining your personal goals and to fulfilling any goals that you might have of helping other people.
+This intensive course will be comparable to a college economics class in reading.
+Waters affect the economy as a whole in terms of employment, price stability, and economic growth.
+After defining and analyzing tools and models that describe the conditions of our national economy, our fundamental purpose will be to analyze how fiscal and monetary policies may be used to promote full employment, price stability, and economics.
+While international conomics formally concludes the study in Macro Economics formally concludes the study of economy in dealing with macro problems.
+Moreover, throughout the entire course will complete the study of economy in dealing with macro problems.
+Moreover, throughout the students is placed on reasoned, logical and frequent and model by they suggests, the purpose of this course is not to develop or solicit a normative or political point of view, but rather use economics is a method and model for decision-making.
+Since this is the students 'first introduction of any kind of economics is to the concepts tested in the Advanced Placement Exam in economics.
+It will teach students indeption behavior.
+You should never forget that economics is, first and foremost, a study of human behavior is a action goil to attent be attaining your personal goals and to fulfilling any goals that you might have of helping and behavior.
+An understanding of human behavior is and to fulfilling any goals that you might have of helping and to fulfilling any goals that you m MV-2 SEM-2 5.
+PSYCHOLOGY (P) Prerequisite(s): 10th, 11th and 12th graders.

-This course follows the AP College Board course outline and is a college equivalent course.
-Students will be required to take the AP exam in Macroeconomics.

-MV-2 SEM-2 5.
-PSYCHOLOGY (P)

-Prerequisite(s): 10th, 11th and 12th graders.

 This class is designed to give the student a general introduction to psychology, the study of human behavior.
 This course seeks to help people understand their own behavior and how they relate to others.
 Emphasis is on the individual and the processes through which one develops.
 Areas of study include: psychology as a behavioral science; developmental psychology; personality development and theories; intelligence and learning theory; the influences of both heredity and environment; emotional conflicts and defense mechanisms; and the types of mental illnesses and treatments for mental illness.
 This class is only offered at SEMHS to students in the Public Safety Academy.

-SEM-2 6.
+A-2 EM-2 MV-2 SEM-2 6.
 PSYCHOLOGY AP (P)

-A-2 EM-2 MV-2